 The Spring semester is a partially-integrated program.
 Some modules are shared with local students and others are not integrated and tailored to to IES Abroad students.
-It begins in early January with courses at the NTSI-GSA, and an IES Abroad theatre course (TH362 Northern Exposure - 3 credits) that focuses on the theatre of Northern Ireland, running consecutively.
+It begins in early January with courses at the NTSI-GSA, and an IES Abroad theatre course (TH362 Northern Exposure - 3 credits, see "Courses" below) that focuses on the theatre of Northern Ireland, running consecutively.
 NTSI-GSA coursework ends in late March.
 The IES Abroad course then continues on until mid-April, culminating in a performance project.

 The academic experience at the NTSI-GSA is unique because you follow a set curriculum, which all first-year students at the school complete.
 However, as the standard program at the NTSI-GSA is comprised of only two years, the courses in the first-year track are equivalent to intermediate courses.
 A variety of topics are explored in each discipline.